Translate

 Sofia looked down at her hands, flexed her fingers.
 She touched her face, felt the warmth of her own skin.
 She was here.
 She was real.

-The doctor’s eyes were darting toward the door.
+The doctor’s eyes were darting towards the door.
 His gaze was terrified, looking around her instead of at her.

-Then, too softly, he whispered, “What the hell are you?”
+“What the hell are you?” he said, too quietly.

 Sofia always felt more comfortable in the dark.